 The second section, Legal Rights offers information about a youth’s rights regarding pregnancy decision-making, such as adoption, abortion, and parenting.
 It also describes the types of legal options for those facing parental abuse or abandonment.
 For information about available legal help and assistance, see this page.

 The third section, Safety Information, provides information about the rights of abused youth under the age of 18, runaway laws, and emergency shelter.
 If you are (or someone you know is) pregnant and have experienced abuse and/or are thinking about leaving home, go here.

 The fourth section has Resources for pregnant and parenting teenagers seeking information and services.
-The phone numbers, addresses, and websites of organizations that help pregnant youth – especially those under the age of 18 (often referred to as minors) – are found here.
+The phone numbers and websites of organizations that help pregnant youth or provide information about options – especially those under the age of 18 (often referred to as minors) – are found here.